 The story of this quote is a fascinating one.

-It’s in this context that Sir Francis Bacon, one of England’s great explorers, wrote, “ipsa scientia potestas est.” Translated loosely: Knowledge itself is power.
+It’s in this context that Sir Francis Bacon, one of England’s great explorers, wrote, “ipsa scientia potestas est.” which translated loosely means: Knowledge itself is power.

 Knowledge was indeed power: power to the new world, power to riches, power to maritime supremacy.